kroshu/kuka_drivers/doc/wiki/Realtime.md

 3. Reboot
    - Now the real time kernel should be installed.
 Reboot the system.
-   - At startup, choose the built kernel from the boot menu (Advanced options) (or configure it to be default)
+   - At startup, choose the built kernel from the boot menu (*Advanced options*), or configure it to be default before restart.
    - Check new kernel version with `uname -a`

 ## Configuration